 Nicotine Salts are the perfect type of e-liquid for almost all types of vapers, particularly those that are struggling to quit with more traditional forms of nicotine liquids.
 Nicotine Salts e-liquids are unique and increasingly popular with vapers because they can deliver nicotine without giving the harsh sensation typically associated with higher levels of nicotine in e-liquid.

 Nicotine Salts mimic the same type of nicotine found in tobacco leaf.
-They have a reduced PH level (Pop up explaining PH levels) compared to freebase nicotine, making them less harsh to vape at higher concentrations of nicotine.
+They are smoother to vape at higher concentrations of nicotine that standard forms of nicotine.
 This means that you will be getting the full flavour experience of our e-liquids, even with higher nicotine concentrations.
 That being said, they’re not particularly suitable for large cloud chasing or sub ohm devices with lots of power.

 Finally, because of the strength you might actually find yourself vaping less and needing to less often.